zcemys1/comp0034-tutorials/activities/week6/6-4-jinja.md

     {# Here is where the dynamic contents will appear #}
 {% endblock %}

-{# For #}
+{# For loop #}
 {% for user in users %}
 	<p>{{ user.username|e }}</p>
 {% endfor %}
 ```

+### Template inheritance

 Jinja provides template inheritance.
 "Template inheritance allows you to build a base “skeleton” template that contains
 all the common elements of your site and defines blocks that child templates can override."

-In practical terms, in your
-Flask app you will create a parent template that contains the default HTML page structure, the CSS, etc. and then child
+In practical terms, in your Flask app you will create a parent template that contains the default HTML page structure,
-templates inherit this and apply any specific changes for certain type of page.
-If you then need to change the overall
+the CSS, etc. and then child templates inherit this and apply any specific changes for certain type of page.

-structure (e.g. a menu/nav bar) or a CSS stylesheet, you only need to do so in one place in the parent template.
+If you then need to change the overall structure, e.g. a menu/nav bar or a CSS stylesheet, you only need to do so in
+one place, i.e. in the parent template.

+### Escaping user input

-In Flask, Jinja is configured to autoescape any data that is rendered in HTML templates.
+In Flask, Jinja is configured to auto-escape any data that is rendered in HTML templates.
 This means that it’s safe to
-render user input; any characters they’ve entered that could mess with the HTML, such as < and > will be escaped with safe values that look
+render user input; any characters they’ve entered that could mess with the HTML, such as < and > will be escaped with
-the same in the browser but don’t cause unwanted effects.
-This will be important if you plan to allow users to input
+safe values that look the same in the browser but don’t cause unwanted effects.
+This will be important if you plan to
-text in some way in your application as it prevents them entering HTML script that could harm your application.
+allow users to input text in some way in your application as it prevents them entering HTML script that could harm your
+application.

+## Create Jinja templates for the Paralympics app

-## 1. Create a "parent" template that is the base page layout
+### 1. Create a "parent" template that is the base page layout

 This template will provide all the common elements of your web pages such as: